 When it comes to electricity plans, bigger is not always better.
-While energy retailers have been using big discounts to attract new customers for years, it seems the tide is slowly turning, with many now promoting plans with no discounts to entice consumers to switch.
+While energy retailers have been using big discounts to attract new customers for years, it seems the tide is slowly turning, with most now promoting plans with no discounts to entice consumers to switch.

 Compare Electricity Plans